ErikHen/PictureRenderer.Optimizely/README.md

 - Initial version.
 ## Roadmap
 #### WebP version
 Create WebP version of images.
-Waiting for [ImageSharp.Web to support it](https://github.com/SixLabors/ImageSharp/pull/1552).
+Waiting for [ImageSharp.Web 2.0](https://github.com/SixLabors/ImageSharp.Web/milestone/4).
 #### TinyMCE add-on
 Make it simple to have optimized images when they are added to the rich text editor.
+#### Multiple images
+Editor may add different images for different screen sizes.